 Medical Reasons for Blepharoplasty

-Although in some cases patients seek blepharoplasty simply to enhance their appearance and reduce the signs of aging, there are a few medical reasons to have eyelid surgery beyond the cosmetic benefits.
+Although in some cases patients seek blepharoplasty simply to enhance their appearance and reduce the signs of aging, there are a few medical reasons to have eyelid surgery.

 Ptosis is simply the medical term for a drooping upper eyelid.
-Although the predominant cause of ptosis is skin laxity that comes with age, it can also happen as a result of eye surgery or injury to the eye.
+Although the predominant cause of ptosis is skin laxity that comes with age, it can also happen as a result of eye surgery or injury.
 In many instances, ptosis is mild and simply affects a person’s appearance, in some cases, it can lead to vision impairment, as the upper eyelid skin actually falls in front of the pupil.

-Eyelid surgery addresses and solves ptosis by tightening the muscles responsible for lifting the eyelid and perhaps removing any excess skin.
+Eyelid surgery solves ptosis by tightening the muscles responsible for lifting the eyelid and perhaps removing any excess skin.

 Sagging Lower Eyelid